nefarius/GotifySmtpForwarder/README.md

 ## About

 This project spawns an SMTP server and forwards received e-mail messages to a [Gotify](https://gotify.net/) application of your choice.
-If the message body contains HTML it gets automatically sanitized and converted to Markdown!
+If the message body contains HTML, it gets automatically sanitized and converted to Markdown!

 ## Why?